VAT threshold – What is the VAT threshold?

 If your turnover is below the VAT threshold and you haven't voluntarily opted-in to VAT registration, you can simply turn off VAT in your account settings.
 But if your turnover goes above the VAT registration threshold, you can easily turn it back on.
 You'll be able to set the correct VAT rate for specific products and send invoices that contain all of the necessary information about VAT.

-Plus, from April 2019, most businesses with a taxable turnover above the VAT threshold will be required to use authorised Making Tax Digital software for online VAT Returns and digital record keeping.
-Debitoor users on our larger plans will be able to submit their VAT Returns directly to HMRC in just a few clicks.
+Plus, most businesses with a taxable turnover above the VAT threshold are required to use software to submit online VAT Returns and keep digital records.
+Debitoor has been approved by HMRC as authorised Making Tax Digital software, meaning that users on our larger plans are able to submit their VAT Returns directly to HMRC in just a few clicks.